A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 Over the next 15 years, progress came one small step at a time.

 "This was very challenging," Samulski says.
-"It was the Mt.
-Everest of the gene therapy community and each one of these steps was like setting up base camp."
+"It was the Mount Everest of the gene therapy community and each one of these steps was like setting up base camp."

 Gene therapy suffers a tragic loss